 Entering the European market for handwoven rugs

-The mid and higher-end segments of the European market offer good opportunities for handwoven rugs, but competition is strong.
+The mid and higher-end segments of the European market for handwoven rugs offer good opportunities, but competition is strong.
 You need to add value to your products through design, craftsmanship, sustainability, and storytelling.
-Entering the European market means you need to comply with the European Union’s mandatory (legal) requirements, as well as any additional or niche requirements your buyers may have.
+Entering the European market means you need to comply with mandatory (legal) requirements, as well as any additional or niche requirements your buyers may have.
 Banning child labour is an especially relevant issue in the handwoven rug industry.

 Contents of this page

-1. What requirements must handwoven rugs comply with to be allowed on the European market?
+1. What requirements and certifications must handwoven rugs meet to be allowed on the European market?

 The following requirements apply to handwoven rugs on the European market.
-For a more detailed overview, see our study on buyer requirements for Home Decorations and Home Textile (HDHT).
+For a more detailed overview, see our study on buyer requirements for home decorations and home textiles (HDHT).

 What are mandatory requirements?

+To prove your products are safe, you must do a risk analysis and write the required technical documentation.
 Unsafe products are rejected at the European border or withdrawn from the market.
-The European Union has introduced a rapid alert system (Safety Gate) to list such products.
+The European Union (EU) uses the Safety Gate system to list and share information about such products.

 Tips:

-- Search the Safety Gate alerts for handwoven rugs for an idea of what issues may arise.
+- Search the Safety Gate alerts for handwoven rugs for an idea of potential issues.

 Restricted chemicals: REACH